Introduction

 Postgres stands out as an open-source database, which means it is free to use and distribute.
 The absence of licensing fees can significantly reduce the overall cost of ownership, especially for small to medium-sized businesses or projects with limited budgets.
 However, it is essential to consider other expenses, such as support, maintenance, and the potential need for third-party tools or extensions.

-5.2 Oracle Database Licensing and Cost
+5.2 Oracle DB Licensing and Cost

 Oracle Database is a commercial product, and its licensing model can be complex.
 It typically involves various editions, options, and user-based or processor-based licensing models.
 While Oracle Database's advanced features and robust support justify its cost for enterprises with demanding requirements, the licensing fees can be substantial, especially for large-scale deployments.